eileenlyly/MITM_Attack/README.md

-CopyStreamRunnable.java| Blindly copy data from an input stream to an output stream MITMPlainSocketFactory.java |Create unencrypted sockets and handle the initial browser proxy CONNECT request ProxyEngine.java |Abstract parent class of HTTPSProxyEngine StreamThread.java | Copy data from an
+CopyStreamRunnable.java| Blindly copy data from an input stream to an output stream MITMPlainSocketFactory.java |Create unencrypted sockets and handle the initial browser proxy CONNECT request ProxyEngine.java |Abstract parent class of HTTPSProxyEngine StreamThread.java | Copy data from an input stream to an output stream